-People have all kinds of expectations about what counselling will be like.
+People who have never experienced it understandably wonder what to expect from counselling.
+Others have all kinds of expectations about what counselling will be like.
 This is sometimes because they’ve had good or bad experiences of counselling in the past.
 It’s unfortunate that there are bad counsellors out there because often people will give up on counselling after a bad experience.
 In some ways, who can blame them?
 However, very often the people I work with have never experienced any kind of counselling before and have no idea what to expect.
 Quite a disconcerting experience!
 If you’re considering counselling, hopefully the information I provide here will help you make your decision and give you a sense of how it actually works.

 People who have not experienced counselling before often imagine that it’s a bit like going to visit a doctor.
 Once they’ve explained what their symptoms are the counsellor will prescribe a treatment that will stop the symptoms so they can carry on as normal.
 Other people come to counselling because they’re sick of carrying on as normal.
 They’ve become unhappy and want to make changes in their life so they can be happy again.
 On some level they may also believe the counsellor will do something to them that will make everything drop into place so this can happen, perhaps a bit like completing a Rubik’s Cube.